- Google Chrome is a very popular browser, but it's not without its fair share of complaints.

 Here are a few tips that might enhance bad video quality in Google Chrome.

-Steps to fix poor video quality in Google Chrome
+How do I fix poor video quality in Google Chrome?

 1. Update Google Chrome

 First, make sure that you’re watching videos in the most update Chrome version.
 Update Chrome browsers support the very web tech for multimedia content.